sk-ys/redmine_member_only_projects/README.md

 ## Overview

 This plugin allows you to configure specific users to view only projects where they are members.
-Users with this setting enabled will not see public projects unless they are explicitly added as project members.
+Users with this setting enabled will not be able to see public projects where they are not members.
 You can use this plugin if you want to hide public projects from specific users.

 **⚠️Caution:** This plugin customizes Redmine's permission logic.
 If misconfigured or malfunctioning, it may cause unintended information disclosure.
 Please use with caution and test thoroughly before deploying in production environments.